iLCSoft/ilcsoftDoc/README.md

 ## A Brief Introduction for how to use ILCSoft packages
 Here is just a brief introduction for explaning the meaning and the usage of different packages of ILCSoft.
 The detail manual of each package can be found in their own README file.
+This introduction is organised as the following:

+    1. How to generate monte-carlo events ---- whizard basic introduction.
+    2. How to simulate events.
+    3. The name rules for events samples in ILC group.
+    4. Basic tools to check the events.
+    5. How to run Marlin for analysis.
+    6. Marlin processors for ILCSoft ---- a short introduction for some processors.
+    7. How to create a new Marlin processor.
+    8. Slcio file structure and lcio program API ---- what one should know for writing a new processor.
+    9. How to program for a new Marlin processor.

 ### Work flow for a new analysis
 When one wants to analyse a physics process, the typical work flow may look as following: